The Community Board is made up of the following members:

 He was recognised in 2011 with a place on The Rugby Football League Roll of Honour.

 Martin was bestowed the honour being made an Officer of the Most Excellence Order of the British Empire in the 2014 New Years Honours list for services to Rugby League.

 Sue has almost 40 years experience within Rugby League after being introduced to the game by her husband John in 1974.

-Elected as BARLA Chair in 2013, Sue is also Chair of the Pennine League and has held a number of roles within clubs and leagues over the years.
+Elected as BARLA Chair in 2013, Sue is also Secretary of the Pennine League and has held a number of roles within clubs and leagues over the years.

 A passionate supporter of the game, she retired from her role as a Company Secretary in 2012 after 28 years in the job.

 Yorkshireman Fred Baker lives in Shropshire where he works as a research technician at a local University.

 He is married to Jane and has one son, Jack, currently a student Rugby League player.